klarasm/linux/Documentation/admin-guide/mm/transhuge.rst

        an anonymous THP as "partially mapped" and count it here, even though it is not actually partially mapped anymore.

+collapse_exceed_swap_pte
+       The number of anonymous THP which contain at least one swap PTE.
+       Currently khugepaged does not support collapsing mTHP regions that contain a swap PTE.

+collapse_exceed_none_pte
+       The number of anonymous THP which have exceeded the none PTE threshold.
+       With mTHP collapse, a bitmap is used to gather the state of a PMD region and is then recursively checked from largest to smallest order against the scaled max_ptes_none count.
+This counter indicates that the next enabled order will be checked.

+collapse_exceed_shared_pte
+       The number of anonymous THP which contain at least one shared PTE.
+       Currently khugepaged does not support collapsing mTHP regions that contain a shared PTE.

 As the system ages, allocating huge pages may be expensive as the system uses memory compaction to copy data around memory to free a huge page for use.
 There are some counters in ``/proc/vmstat`` to help